wilfison/vs-code-procfile-script/README.md

 This extension allows you to run and manage scripts defined in `Procfile` and `Procfile.dev` files directly in VS Code:

-- Tree view of Procfile scripts in the sidebar
+- Organização hierárquica de scripts agrupados por arquivo Procfile
-- Run scripts with a single click
+- Execução de scripts com um único clique
-- Stop running scripts
+- Interrupção de scripts em execução
-- Visual indication of running scripts
+- Indicação visual de scripts em execução
-- Status bar with information about running scripts
+- Barra de status com informações sobre os scripts em execução

 ## How to use

 1. Install the extension
 2. Open a project containing a `Procfile` or `Procfile.dev` file
-3. Click the extension icon in the activity bar to open the "Procfile Scripts" view
+3. Locate the "Procfile Scripts" section in the Explorer panel of VS Code
 4. Click the "play" button next to a script to run it
 5. Click the "stop" button to stop a running script